There's nothing more elegant and delicious than Chicken Cordon Bleu with Dijon-Parmesan sauce.

 Why you'll love this recipe!

 Assemble and walk away...that's all it takes!
 3-4 rolled chicken breasts are usually done (to an internal temperature of 165ºF) in about 40-45 minutes.

 - Flavorful, tender chicken in a crunchy batter with a dreamy Dijon Parmesan sauce

 - Impressive, yet easy - looks and sounds fancier than it really is!

 - Economical - 3 breasts (cut in half) make 6 servings!

 Here's what you'll need:

-The creamy sauce that accompanies this "chicken schnitzel" starts with a basic roux of flour and butter.
+The creamy sauce is a basic roux of flour and butter.
 Add milk, Dijon mustard and parmesan cheese to the roux and it's done!

-Place on lightly oiled baking sheet and bake.
+Place on lightly oiled baking sheet (or parchment paper) and bake uncovered.
+Spray a little oil on the chicken rolls before baking.
 Make the sauce and drizzle over chicken before serving.